LeonardoZanotti/LAMP-deploy/README.md

 <img src="https://miro.medium.com/max/4096/1*6rDcIgFJQldloIERiUSmzw.png" alt="Apache symbol">

 # LAMP-deploy
-Relatório que explica como realizar o deploy de um projeto utilizando LAMP <br />
+Relatório que explica como realizar o deploy de um projeto utilizando LAMP. <br />
-How to do project deploy with apache LAMP
+How to do project deploy with apache LAMP.

 ## Requirements
 Im using only Apache 2.4.29.
 In distros from Debian it can be installed with: